okbreathe/jquery_plugins/okValidate/README.md

-liveEvent           | 'blur'           | Should be either 'blur' or 'keyup' liveValidation      | true             | If validation occurs after the liveEvent is fired (within the field or on submit) errorClass          | 'error'          | Class added to inputs with errors as well as the error label appended to input fields errorContainerClass | 'error-messages' | If NOT using inline errors, the error list will be given this class showErrorFunction   | null             | Custom function for showing the errorlist hideErrorFunction   | null             | Custom function for hiding the errorlist
+liveEvent           | 'blur'           | Should be either 'blur' or 'keyup' liveValidation      | true             | If validation occurs after the liveEvent is fired (within the field or on submit) errorClass          | 'error'          | Class added to inputs with errors as well as the error label appended to input fields messageClass        | 'message'        | Class added to inputs when the 'message' event is triggered. errorContainerClass | 'error-messages' | If NOT using inline errors, the error list will be given this class showErrorFunction   | null             | Custom function for showing the errorlist hideErrorFunction   | null             | Custom function for hiding the errorlist